dovecot/documentation/source/configuration_manual/mail_location/mbox/index.rst

 .. dovecot_core:setting:: mbox_dirty_syncs
    :default: yes
+   :seealso: @mbox_very_dirty_syncs;dovecot_core
    :values: @boolean

    Enable optimized mbox syncing?

    For larger mbox files, it can take a long time to determine what has changed when the file is altered unexpectedly.
 Since the change in most cases consists solely of newly appended mail, Dovecot can operate more quickly if it starts off by simply reading the new messages, then falls back to reading the entire mbox file if something elsewhere in it isn't as expected.

    Dovecot assumes that external mbox file changes only mean that new messages were appended to it.
 Without this setting Dovecot re-reads the whole mbox file whenever it changes.
 There are various safeguards in place to make this setting safe even when other changes than appends were done to the mbox.
 The downside to this setting is that external message flag modifications may not be visible immediately.

    When this setting is enabled, Dovecot tries to avoid re-reading the mbox every time something changes.
 Whenever the mbox changes (i.e. timestamp or size), Dovecot first checks if the mailbox's size changed.
 If it didn't, it most likely meant that only message flags were changed so it does a full mbox read to find it.
 If the mailbox shrunk, it means that mails were expunged and again Dovecot does a full sync.
 Usually however the only thing besides Dovecot that modifies the mbox is the LDA which appends new mails to the mbox.
 So if the mbox size was grown, Dovecot first checks if the last known message is still where it was last time.
 If it is, Dovecot reads only the newly added messages and goes into "dirty mode".
 As long as Dovecot is in dirty mode, it can't be certain that mails are where it expects them to be, so whenever accessing some mail, it first verifies that it really is the correct mail by finding its X-UID header.
 If the X-UID header is different, it fallbacks to a full sync to find the mail's correct position.
 The dirty mode goes away after a full sync.
 If :dovecot_core:ref:`mbox_lazy_writes` was enabled and the mail didn't yet have an X-UID header, Dovecot uses the MD5 sum of a couple of headers to compare the mails.

-.. seealso:: :dovecot_core:ref:`mbox_very_dirty_syncs`

 .. dovecot_core:setting:: mbox_dotlock_change_timeout
    :default: 2 mins
    :values: @time

    Override a lockfile after this amount of time if a dot-lock exists but the mailbox hasn't been modified in any way.

 .. dovecot_core:setting:: mbox_lazy_writes
    :default: yes
    :values: @boolean

    If enabled, mbox headers (e.g., meatadat updates, such as writing X-UID headers or flag changes) are not written until a full write sync is performed (triggered via IMAP EXPUNGE or CHECK commands and/or when the mailbox is closed). mbox rewrites can be costly, so this may avoid a lot of disk writes.

    Enabling this setting is especially useful with POP3, in which clients often delete all mail messages.

    One negative consequence of enabling this setting is that the changes aren't immediately visible to other MUAs.

    C-Client works the same way.
 The upside of this is that it reduces writes because multiple flag updates to same message can be grouped, and sometimes the writes don't have to be done at all if the whole message is expunged.
    The downside is that other processes don't notice the changes immediately (but other Dovecot processes do notice because the changes are in index files).

 .. dovecot_core:setting:: mbox_lock_timeout
    :default: 5 mins
    :values: @time

    The maximum time to wait for all locks to be released before aborting.

 .. dovecot_core:setting:: mbox_md5
    :default: apop3d
+   :seealso: @pop3_uidl_format;dovecot_core
+   :todo: What are the possible values?
    :values: @string

    The mail-header selection algorithm to use for MD5 POP3 UIDLs when the setting :dovecot_core:ref:`pop3_uidl_format` = ``%m`` is applied.

-.. seealso:: :dovecot_core:ref:`pop3_uidl_format`

-.. todo:: What are the possible values?

 .. dovecot_core:setting:: mbox_min_index_size
    :default: 0
    :values: @size

    For mboxes smaller than this size, index files are not written.

    If an index file already exists, it gets read but not updated.

    The default should not be changed for most installations.

 .. dovecot_core:setting:: mbox_read_locks
    :default: fcntl
    :values: dotlock, dotlock_try, fcntl, flock, lockf

    Specify which locking method(s) to use for locking the mbox files during reading.

    To use multiple values, separate them with spaces.

    Descriptions of the locking methods can be found at :ref:`mbox_mbox_format_locking`.

 .. dovecot_core:setting:: mbox_very_dirty_syncs
    :default: no
+   :seealso: @mbox_dirty_syncs;dovecot_core
    :values: @boolean

    If enabled, Dovecot performs the optimizations from :dovecot_core:ref:`mbox_dirty_syncs` also for the IMAP SELECT, EXAMINE, EXPUNGE, and CHECK commands.

    If set, this option overrides :dovecot_core:ref:`mbox_dirty_syncs`.

 .. dovecot_core:setting:: mbox_write_locks
    :default: dotlock fcntl
    :values: dotlock, dotlock_try, fcntl, flock, lockf

    Specify which locking method(s) to use for locking the mbox files during writing.

    To use multiple values, separate them with spaces.

    Descriptions of the locking methods can be found at :ref:`mbox_mbox_format_locking`.